-Even if Windsor applied elevated scrutiny to federal intrusions into state marriage law, that would not compel the conclusion that courts should apply the same level of scrutiny to state laws: "family and family-property law must do major damage to clear and substantial federal interests before the Supremacy Clause will demand that state law will be overridden."
+6 Even if Windsor applied elevated scrutiny to federal intrusions into state marriage law, that would not compel the conclusion that courts should apply the same level of scrutiny to state laws: "family and family-property law must do major damage to clear and substantial federal interests before the Supremacy Clause will demand that state law will be overridden."
 Hillman v.
 Maretta, 133 S.Ct.
-1943, 1950 (2013) (interior quotations omitted); see also Windsor, 133 S.Ct.
+1943, 1950 (2013) (interior quotations omitted); see also Windsor, 133 S.Ct. at 2675 (citing Hillman).
+It is no more unusual for states to have a freer hand in family law (where their interests predominate) than for the federal government to have a freer hand in, say, immigration (where its interests predominate): "states on their own cannot treat aliens differently from citizens without a compelling justification," whereas "the federal government can treat aliens differently from citizens so long as the difference in treatment has a rational basis."
+Soskin v.
+Reinertson, 353 F.3d 1242, 1254 (10th Cir.
+2004).

-Second, DOMA §3's "discrimination of an unusual character" lacked any perceived legitimate purpose, evidencing the animus that established an equal-protection violation.
+Second, DOMA §3's "discrimination of an unusual character" lacked any perceived legitimate purpose, evidencing the animus that established an equalprotection violation.
 Windsor, 133 S.Ct. at 2693.
 As such, the majority did not need even to consider the bases - such as responsible parenting and childrearing - proffered by the House interveners or the enacting Congress in defense of DOMA.
 See H.R.
 Rep. No. 104-664, at 12 (1996), reprinted at 1996 U.S.C.C.A.N.
 2905, 2916.
 In DOMA §3, the Windsor majority found only the purpose "to injure the very class New York seeks to protect," based on a perceived "unusual deviation from the usual tradition of recognizing and accepting state definitions of marriage."
 Windsor, 133 S.Ct. at 2693.
 In that unusual posture, Windsor did not even need to evaluate the rational bases on which Congress claimed to have acted.

 Third, federalism is essential to the Windsor holding.
 Federalism not only defines "the very class ... protect[ed]" (i.e., state-approved same-sex marriages), but also makes the federal action unusual.
 Id.
-Because Texas's Marriage Laws are entirely "usual" and fall within the "virtually exclusive province of the States."
-Id. at 2691 (interior quotations omitted), Windsor has no bearing here.
+Because Arkansas' Marriage Laws are entirely "usual" and fall within the "virtually exclusive province of the States."
+Id. at 2691 (interior quotations omitted); Bruning, 455 F.3d at 867, Windsor has no bearing here.